 Sustainability in Fleets

 For fleet managers and operators looking to improve their sustainability measures, biodiesel will continue to be the preferred fuel choice for its lower carbon impact and vehicle engine benefits.
 According to a report by the National Renewable Energy Laboratory (NREL), biodiesel produces 78.5 percent fewer carbon dioxide emissions than petroleum diesel.
+Also, because of it's biogenic properties, the lifecycle of biodiesel makes it a near-zero carbon alternative.

 Biodiesel has consistently ranked as the most widely used alternative fuel option reported by fleet participants in NTEA’s Fleet Purchasing Outlook Survey.